GETTING STARTED

 Access to the RESTful API, including scope of data available, is restricted to the users' data within the application.

-By default, every user in the system does not have access to any of the RESTful API methods.
-Access to the RESTful API must be provided explicitly by an Administrator, and in controlled on an individual method basis.
+By default, every user in the system does not have access to any of the RESTful API methods - including Administrators.
+Access to the RESTful API must be provided explicitly by an Administrator, and is controlled on an individual method basis.

-A user can see their access to the RESTful SSAPI by viewing the My API section within the SSAPI module in the application.
+A user can see their access to the RESTful SSAPI by viewing the SSAPI module in the application.

-An Administrator can provide access to the RESTful SSAPI for a user by accessing the Users module.
+An Administrator can provide a user with access to the RESTful SSAPI by accessing Users > (select user) > Access > Self-Service RESTful API > Add Access

 Last updated